davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection/modules/9-protect-acr-images.md

 ## Next steps

 In this lesson, you completed the following:
-* Created an Azure Credential for Registry Scanning
-* Added an Azure Credential in Prisma Cloud
 * Configured Prisma Cloud ACR integration
 * Tested Prisma Cloud ACR images scan
 * Configured and tested ACR webhook integration